• Skip to primary navigation

 Disclosure: We received the controller as a courtesy for review purposes.
 However, the review is intended to provide honest, unbiased insights about the product, based on personal experiences and observations.

 If you haven’t used a TourBox controller before, the Elite Plus is their most high-end product.
 It is a compact controller with dials, wheels, and buttons.
 Those controls are customizable through TourBox Console.
 Fortunately, the learning curve is almost non-existent, even for users who have never worked with a dedicated editing controller.
 You also don’t need to start from scratch since there is already a preset for Lightroom Classic.
-And when you are ready to use it, you also don’t have to remember button combinations because you can turn on on-screen HUD to remind you of functions or each button or wheel.
+And when you are ready to use it, you also don’t have to remember button combinations because you can turn on on-screen HUD to remind you of functions of each button or wheel.

 Customize controls in TourBox Console app

 The default preset for Lightroom Classic is pretty good.
 Exposure, contrast, highlights, shadows, clarity, texture, and color adjustments all map naturally to rotating knobs and scrolling wheels.
 Instead of dragging sliders back and forth, you can fine-tune edits with small, precise physical movements.
-This approach feels more more accurate, especially for subtle tonal and color changes.
+This approach feels more accurate, especially for subtle tonal and color changes.

 Dynamic Panel on a 2nd screen